johnbuonassisi/mysite/markdown/list.md

 ### Summary

 I hope this was a useful walk through of the container/list package.
-I showed the data structures used by the list, how the list is initialized, how insertation works, how to iterate and how the package is tested.
-I am pretty impressed with the elgance and simplicity of the implementation and look forward to diving into more standard library implementations in the future.
+I showed the data structures used by the list, how the list is initialized, how insertions works, how to iterate and how the package is tested.
+I am pretty impressed with the elegance and simplicity of the implementation and look forward to diving into more standard library implementations in the future.
 If you found this post useful or found any errors please email me at <johnbuonassisi@gmail.com>.
 Until next time, `os.Exit(1)`.